michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 * Backups.
 * Analytic queries and periodic integrity checks.

-*Snapshot isolation* is the solution: each transaction reads from a *consistent snapshot* of the db: the transaction sees all the data that was comitted in the db at the start of the transaction.
+*Snapshot isolation* is the solution: each transaction reads from a *consistent snapshot* of the db: the transaction sees all the data that was committed in the db at the start of the transaction.

 **Implementing snapshot isolation**